Skip to Content

 1. Preheat the oven to 425°F with a rack in the center position.

 5. Heat the oil in a large oven-proof skillet over high heat.
 Once the oil is glistening, add the tenderloin and brown on all sides, 10-12 minutes.
-Cover the tenderloin with the garlic herb butter and bake until the internal temperature reaches 135°F for medium-rare, 15-25 minutes.
-(See Note)
+Coat the tenderloin all over with the garlic herb butter and roast in the oven until the internal temperature reaches 135°F for medium-rare, about 20-25 minutes. (see Note 2)

 6. Remove from the oven and transfer the tenderloin to a cutting board.
-Let rest for 15 minutes.
+Tent in foil and let rest for 15 minutes.

 7. Cut tenderloin into 1-inch slices and serve with horseradish sauce.

-Note: The most precise way to measure the doneness of meat is with an instant-read thermometer.
-Time and temperatures are changeable, but a measurement is a measurement.
+2. The most precise way to measure the doneness of meat is with an instant-read thermometer.
 For beef, rare is 125°F; medium-rare is 135°F; medium is 145°F, medium-well is 150°F; and well is 160°F. Medium-rare is our preferred doneness for beef tenderloin, but feel free to enjoy it at whatever temperature or doneness you like!

 Nutrition Info